Jake Fromm

-William Jacob Fromm (born July 30, 1998) is an American football quarterback for the Washington Commanders of the National Football League (NFL).
-He played college football at Georgia and was drafted by the Buffalo Bills in the fifth round of the 2020 NFL Draft.
-He started two games with the New York Giants in 2021.
+William Jacob Fromm (born July 30, 1998) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Buffalo Bills in the fifth round of the 2020 NFL draft.
+Fromm was also a member of the New York Giants and Washington Commanders.

-Early years
+Early life

-Fromm was born in Warner Robins, Georgia, on July 30, 1998.
+Fromm was born on July 30, 1998, in Warner Robins, Georgia.
 In his early years, Fromm played baseball with his local Warner Robins team, which came within two games of the 2011 Little League World Series championship game.
 During the LLWS, Fromm at times would play in front of crowds larger than 25,000.
-He was one of the best players in the tournament while hitting three home runs and driving in eight runs.
-He also struck out 11 batters as a pitcher.
+Fromm later attended Houston County High School.
+During his career he had 12,745 passing yards and 117 touchdowns.
+He was rated as a four-star recruit by Rivals.com and Scout.com.

-Fromm later attended Houston County High School in Warner Robins.
-During his career he had 12,745 passing yards and 116 touchdowns.
-Fromm was rated as a five-star recruit by Rivals.com and Scout.com.
-He originally committed to the University of Alabama to play college football but changed his commitment to the University of Georgia.
-Fromm's senior year was discussed in the web-series QB1: Beyond the Lights, created by Peter Berg.
-He was one of the three quarterbacks documented in the series, with the other two being Ohio State commit Tate Martell and Tayvon Bowers who committed to Wake Forest.
+Fromm originally committed to play college football at the University of Alabama but changed his commitment to the University of Georgia.
+Fromm's senior year was discussed in the web-series QB1: Beyond the Lights.